 Let Bolt choose your email service

-If you ask Bolt to enable email notifications without selecting a provider, Bolt typically uses Resend.
+If you ask Bolt for email notifications without selecting a provider, Bolt typically uses Resend.
 It integrates cleanly with Bolt’s infrastructure and requires minimal setup.
-When Bolt uses Resend, the email infrastructure is prepared automatically.
-You still need to supply your own Resend API key so emails can be sent on your behalf.Prerequisites
+When Bolt uses Resend, the email infrastructure is prepared automatically, but you still need to add your own Resend API key so Resend can send emails on your behalf.Set up email notifications using a third-party service

-This section shows how to configure email notifications using Resend, which is commonly used with Bolt.
-You can choose a different email service if needed.
-Using a different provider only changes how you create the account and API key in Part 1.Create an API key in Resend
+The following steps use Resend, which is commonly used with Bolt.
+If you prefer, you can choose a different email service provider.
+Using a different provider changes only how you create the account and API key in Part 1.Prerequisites

 - Create an account at https://resend.com/onboarding using email, Google, or GitHub.